microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/entitlementmanagement-post-assignmentrequests.md

 ### Example 3: Request an assignment by providing answers to questions

-The following example shows how a user can request an access package assignment for themselves by answering questions required by the policy while making the request.
+The following example shows how a user can request an access package assignment for themselves by answering questions required by the policy during the request process.

 #### Request

+The following example shows a request.

 <!-- {
   "blockType": "request",